 The screen has a matte anti-glare coating that prevents reflections without making the image too grainy.

-Connectivity options include two HDMI 2.1 ports, DisplayPort 1.4 with DSC, USB-C (with DP 1.4 Alt Mode and 15W PD), a headphone jack, a USB 3.0 hub (3 downstream + 1 upstream) and dual 3W built-in speakers.
+Connectivity options include two HDMI 2.1 ports, DisplayPort 1.4 with DSC, USB-C (with DP 1.4 Alt Mode and 15W PD), a headphone jack, a USB 3.0 hub (3 downstream + 1 upstream) and dual 3W integrated speakers.

 This is not an issue for Xbox consoles or modern graphics cards, however, the PS5 is limited to 4K 120Hz 10-bit color with 4:2:0 instead of 4:2:2 as it lacks DSC.
 So, small text displayed on colored backgrounds will look a bit smudgy, but this won’t be an issue for gaming.

 There’s also a built-in KVM switch that allows you to control multiple devices connected to the screen via one set of keyboard/mouse (you press the KVM button at the back of the monitor to change which device you want to control).

 Price & Similar Monitors